Supriya9002/SocialSphere/README.md

 - **/api/users/signin:** Log in as a user.
 - **/api/users/logout:** Log out the currently logged-in user.
 - **/api/users/logout-all-devices:** Log out the user from all devices.
-(Include other routes for user profile, post, comment, like, friendship, and OTP functionality as per the provided API structure)

 ## Testing
 Thoroughly test the API to ensure it meets the acceptance criteria.
 Unit tests, integration tests, and end-to-end tests can be implemented using testing frameworks like Jest, Mocha, or Supertest.